RegestaItalia/trm-docs/client/docs/commands.md

 ## Registry

-Out of the box, trm-client, is configured to work by default with the public registry, however it is possible to add as many custom (or private) registries as you want.
+Out of the box, trm-client is configured to work with the [public registry](https://trmregistry.com).

+It is, however, possible to add as many private registries as you want.

+To learn more about private registries, [visit the documentation](https://docs.trmregistry.com).

-Registries data are saved in **plain text** in the AppData `registry.ini` file.
+Registry data is saved in **plain text** in the AppData `registry.ini` file.

 ### Login